 However, not all benefits of being divorced are still allowed to couples who have filed successfully for separate maintenance action.
 First of all, both spouses are not legally allowed to marry another person.
 You are still legally married, so marrying another person can get you charged with bigamy.
 Additionally, any inheritance laws associated with the death of a couple involved in a separate maintenance action will apply as if they are still legally married since they are.
 Finally, filing for this action does not make you and your partner legally “separated” under most state laws.
 However, some states do recognize a couple as being legally separated in these instances.
 Primarily a separate maintenance action is simply a way for couples to divide property, assets, and custody while still remaining legally married.

 Why Would a Couple Seek a Separate Maintenance Action?

-Finally, any couple who is in a waiting period for a legal divorce may be able to benefit from a separate maintenance action, this notice can be delivered by someone similar to Texas Process Server.
-When waiting out the time-period a state may require the couple to wait before an official divorce, having the ability to preemptively divide assets can save the couple a ton of time, money, and emotional frustration.
+Finally, any couple who is in a waiting period for a legal divorce may be able to benefit from a separate maintenance action.
+When waiting out the time period a state may require the couple to wait before an official divorce, having the ability to preemptively divide assets can save the couple a ton of time, money, and emotional frustration.